Materials management: Materials management

 The major challenge that materials managers face is maintaining a consistent flow of materials for production.
 There are many factors that inhibit the accuracy of inventory which results in production shortages, premium freight, and often inventory adjustments.

-The major issues that all materials managers face are incorrect bills of materials, inaccurate cycle counts, un-reported scrap, shipping errors, receiving errors, and production reporting errors.
+The major issues that all materials managers face are incorrect bills of materials, inaccurate cycle counts, unreported scrap, shipping errors, receiving errors, and production reporting errors.
 Materials managers have striven to determine how to manage these issues in the business sectors of manufacturing since the beginning of the industrial revolution.

 Materials management in construction

 Materials typically account for a large portion of a construction project's budget.
-Some sources suggest, that materials may account for more than 70% of a construction project's cost.
+Materials may account for more than 70% of a construction project's cost.
 Despite these statistics, when project budgets and efficiency are considered, labour and cost reduction are discussed.
-Materials management often get's overlooked, even though successful projects are a result of a successful blend of labour, materials and equipment management.
+Materials management often gets overlooked, even though successful projects are a result of a successful blend of labour, materials and equipment management.
 When materials are tracked efficiently project time can be optimized, costs can be saved and quality can be maximized.

 There is a lack of efficient materials management in capital and investment construction projects, because each project is typically viewed as an individual effort, with each project needing a unique plan.
 The geographical location and technology needed for different projects will present distinctive challenges, but in general all projects will have elements that can be predicted from previous construction projects.